 Instead of struggling through a phone call, a good option is to have the other person take a FaceTime call on a secondary iOS device, and point it toward the device they are struggling with.

 Even though this doesn’t allow you to control their device, it quickly allows you to see what’s going wrong.
 It’s also useful to see how the person needs to adjust how they’re trying to navigate, tap, interact, etc. with their device.

 iOS Screen Recording

-If you can’t make a FaceTime call work, having the user in need take an iOS screen recording and sharing it is another great option.
+If you can’t make a FaceTime call work, have the user in need take an iOS screen recording and share it.